rampern/demorepo/README.md

 **Important:**

-- The frontend development server proxies API requests to `http://127.0.0.1:8000`.
+- The frontend development server proxies API requests to `http://127.0.0.1:8000` via `/api` prefix.
+- The frontend expects backend API calls to be prefixed with `/api` (e.g., `/api/login`).
 - Ensure the backend is running and accessible at `127.0.0.1` (not `localhost` or `::1`) to avoid connection refused errors.

 ### API Endpoints